bphil1041/Pokedex/README.md

 ### References

-Click the link below for PokeAPI credits https://pokeapi.co/about
+Click the following link for PokeAPI credits: https://pokeapi.co/about